Jordonbc/HarmonyLink/README.md

 We welcome your feedback, questions, and suggestions.
 Feel free to raise an issue or submit a pull request.
 Happy coding and game on!

+## Frequently Asked Questions (FAQ)

+### Q1: What platforms are supported by HarmonyLink?

+A: HarmonyLink supports both native Linux and Windows platforms, and extends its functionality to Windows games running on Proton/Wine.

+### Q2: How can I get started with HarmonyLink?

+A: You can start by cloning the HarmonyLinkServer repository.
+Detailed instructions are provided in the [Getting Started](https://github.com/Jordonbc/HarmonyLinkServer#getting-started) section.

+### Q3: Can HarmonyLink be used with games developed in different game engines?

+A: Yes, HarmonyLink is designed to be engine-agnostic and can be used with games developed in different engines.
+For Unreal Engine, there is a specific [Unreal Engine Plugin](https://github.com/Jordonbc/HarmonyLinkUE) available.

+### Q4: Is HarmonyLink only for game developers, or can players also use it?

+A: While game developers will find HarmonyLink particularly useful for optimizing their games for handheld devices, players can also benefit from the enhanced gaming experience that HarmonyLink provides.

+### Q5: Does HarmonyLink have any impact on the performance of the games?

+A: HarmonyLink is designed to be lightweight and efficient, with minimal impact on game performance.
+The primary purpose of HarmonyLink is to enhance game performance by allowing games to adapt their settings based on real-time device metrics.

 ## License

 This project is licensed under the GNU General Public License v3.0 or later.